LambdaIITH/ftb_Database-Conundrum/README.md

-# Welcome to this Bug Challenge!!
+# Welcome to Fix the Bug Challenge!!

 ## Overview
 Jcube is trying to make a simple web-application, which allows him to see the image of the products he has in his database.
 This involves connecting to his database, and then searching for the product.
 Ideally, he should be able to connect to his database, then he should be able to enter the name of the product, and the image of the product should appear on the page.
 But life is not so simple.
 He tried to code the thing up, but, as expected, got various errors.